-New volumes of “Donkey Hodie,” “Dinosaur Train and “Odd Squad” are available in August on the PBS Kids Prime Video Channel.
+New volumes of “Daniel Tiger’s Neighborhood” and “Pinkalicious & Peterrific” are available on the PBS Kids Prime Video Channel in September.

 The subscription rate for the PBS Kids Prime Video Channel is $4.99 per month with an Amazon Prime or Prime Video subscription.
 Viewers can also stream full episodes of shows for free on PBS Kids.

 Four episodes in vol. 13 of “Pinkalicious & Peterrific” start streaming Sept.
 30. The animated series follows Pinkalicious Pinkerton and her brother Peter as they explore Pinkville and imagine creative possibilities everywhere they look.
 “Pinkalicious & Peterrific” encourages children ages 3-5 to engage in self-expression and creative arts, covering areas such as music, dance, theater and visual arts.
 In “Walking Tall,” one of the episodes featured in vol. 13, Pinkalicious and Peter’s babysitter teaches the kids how to walk on stilts.

 Four episodes in vol. 21 of “Daniel Tiger’s Neighborhood” are streaming now.
 In the series, 4-year-old Daniel Tiger invites young viewers ages 2-4 into his world, giving them a kid’s-eye view of his life.
 The Emmy-winning animated preschool program is in its 10th year on PBS Kids and models age-appropriate life lessons and practical skills for young children.
 Vol. 21 includes episodes from the new sixth season, including “Jodi Tries Ballet,” which showcases Daniel and his friends learning to dance ballet.